 A criminal order of protection may include conditions of the abuser’s release as well as bail restrictions and probation conditions.

 While each of the above protective orders have their differences, one fact remains the same: they establish what the abuser can and cannot do after receiving the order.
 Depending upon the unique facts of your case, a judge may order the following provisions:

 If the abuser does not follow the guidelines, they may have violated the order.
 In that case, the victim can contact the police and the court to enforce the order.
 When the victim contacts the police, the police will likely examine any evidence that the victim can present.

 If the police feel that the order was violated, they will arrest the abuser.
 Depending on the violation, the abuser may receive a misdemeanor or felony charge.

 Victims of family violence need protection.
 Louisiana has many laws and statutes in place that protect victims and punish offenders, but an experienced Lake Charles family violence lawyer can help you in countless ways, such as:

 The first step in ending the cycle of abuse is to recognize that you need help.
 Fortunately, the lawyers at The Johnson Firm are experienced and passionate about helping victims of domestic violence live safer, more satisfying lives.
-Call (337) 427-8961 today for a free consultation.
+Call (337) 427-8961 today for a consultation.